Lonomia obliqua

-Lonomia obliqua, the giant silkworm moth (a name also used for a wide range of other saturniid moths), is a species of saturniid moth from South America.
+Lonomia obliqua is a species of saturniid moth ("giant silk moth") from South America.
 It is famous for its larval form, rather than the adult moth, primarily because of the caterpillar's defense mechanism, urticating bristles that inject a potentially deadly venom.
 The caterpillar has been responsible for many human deaths, especially in southern Brazil.
 Its venom has been the subject of numerous medical studies.
 The species was first described by Francis Walker in 1855.
-Guinness World Records classified the Lonomia obliqua as the most venomous caterpillar in the world.
+Guinness World Records classified Lonomia obliqua as the most venomous caterpillar in the world.

 Description

 These caterpillars are about 4.5 to 5.5 centimeters (about 2 in) long, with background colors ranging from green to brown.
 Well camouflaged, they have rows of tubercles crowned with whorls of easily detachable spines of different sizes.

 Discovery

-Caterpillars of many species can cause irritation by their hollow body hairs that envenom or detach easily, or can be poisonous if ingested; however, prior to investigations into Lonomia caterpillars, it was not known that caterpillars could produce toxins which in sufficient quantities could kill a human being.
+Caterpillars of many species can cause irritation by their hollow body hairs that envenom or detach easily, or can be poisonous if ingested.
+Prior to investigations into Lonomia caterpillars, it was not known that caterpillars could produce toxins in sufficient quantities to kill a human.
 Lonomia obliqua is found in the south of Brazil in the states of Rio Grande do Sul, Santa Catarina, and Paraná.
 The species appears to be spreading to the southeast of Brazil, and recent accidents with the species were reported in the states of São Paulo, Rio de Janeiro, and Minas Gerais.
 L. obliqua is also found in Uruguay, Paraguay, and Argentina.

 The species became internationally known when an epidemic occurred in an agrarian community in Rio Grande do Sul.
 Hematoma and gangrene-like symptoms manifested, spreading throughout the body, eventually causing massive blood leakage into the brain and, in several cases, death.
 At first the cause could not be determined, although each victim stated they had "just handled a bunch of leafy branches to break the trail or gather vegetation."
 Exploring the area, the only creature commonly found within all the incidents was the L. obliqua caterpillar.
 Its hair growth covers its body, and each clump of spines is able to easily puncture the skin and release toxins into the victim.